- 3 Years (Full time)

 Overall pass of the Access to HE, with 45 credits at level 3.
 Of these 45 credits, 30 level 3 credits must be in Physics and Mathematics and must be passed with Distinction.

 BTEC qualifications in relevant disciplines are considered in combination with A Level Physics and Mathematics.
 Applicants should contact the School to discuss.

-H2, H2, H2, H2, H3, H3 including Physics and Mathematics at H2
+H2, H2, H2, H3, H3, H3 including H2 in both Physics and Mathematics.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.